Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Preliminaries

 Note that $g_x(t\gamma,s\eta)=\ql{0_xt\gamma}{0_xs\eta}_x$, where we wrote $\ql{\cdot}{\cdot}_x$ for the quasi-inner product on $T_xX$, and so $g_x(t\gamma,s\eta)\leq \norm{t\gamma}_x\norm{s\eta}_x$ by \eqref{CS}, as well as $g_x(t\gamma,t\gamma)=\norm{t\gamma}_x^2$, $g_x(t\gamma,s\eta)=g_x(s\eta,t\gamma)$ and $g_x(t\gamma,s\eta)=tg_x(\gamma,s\eta)$.

-Following e.g.\ \cite{Ohta2012} (see also \cite{Lammers2024,LeGouicParisRigolletStromme2022,LytchakNagano2019}), we define the function $\log_x:X\to T_xX$ by $\log_x a:=d(x,a)\gamma_{x,a}$ for $a\neq x$ as well as $\log_x x:=0_x$, which provides an extension of the well-known inverse exponential map, crucial to the study of Riemannian manifolds and their curvature, to this metric setting.\footnote{Indeed, under suitable assumptions on the extendibility of geodesics, one can consider the function $\exp_x t\gamma:=\gamma(t)$ for $\gamma\in T_xX$, of which $\log_x$ is an inverse of and which provides a metric analog of the exponential map of Riemannian manifolds.
-We will however not rely on this map in the rest of this paper.} Crucially, note that $\log_x$ is nonexpansive (see e.g.\ \cite{LeGouicParisRigolletStromme2022}, eq.\ (2.4)), that is
+Following e.g.\ \cite{Ohta2012} (see also \cite{GongWuYu2021,LeGouicParisRigolletStromme2022,Lammers2024,LytchakNagano2019}), we define the function $\log_x:X\to T_xX$ by $\log_x a:=d(x,a)\gamma_{x,a}$ for $a\neq x$ as well as $\log_x x:=0_x$, which provides an extension of the well-known inverse exponential map, crucial to the study of Riemannian manifolds and their curvature, to this metric setting.\footnote{Indeed, under suitable assumptions on the extendibility of geodesics, one can consider the function $\exp_x t\gamma:=\gamma(t)$ for $\gamma\in \Sigma_xX$, of which $\log_x$ is an inverse of and which provides a metric analog of the exponential map of Riemannian manifolds.
+We will however not rely on this map in the rest of this paper.} Crucially, note that $\log_x$ is nonexpansive: \begin{lemma}[{see e.g.\ \cite[eq.\ (2.4)]{LeGouicParisRigolletStromme2022} or \cite[p.\ 224]{GongWuYu2021}}] For any $x,a,b\in X$: